HenryTaylorDev/snap-pwa/README.md

-### Snap Game
+### Pairs Game
-A progressive web app version of the old classic card game "Snap"
+A progressive web app version of the old classic card game "Pairs"

 ## Have a play
 [Click here](https://snap-pwa-ae9cd.web.app/)